 The second option is an Amniocentesis.
 This procedure is a prenatal test like the CVS procedure.
 This process, depending on your situation is considered to be the safer option between the two.
 An amniocentesis can be performed between 15th and 20th weeks of pregnancy.
 Again, once the mother and her OBGYN agree that amniocentesis is necessary and, you want to determine the paternity of your unborn fetus.
 Please contact I D T O and we will work with your OBGYN and discuss the best method of shipping the amniotic or cultured cell samples to the laboratory.
 The average cost for this type of prenatal paternity test ranges from $500 to $800.00.
 The paternity test itself is not covered by insurance but the cost of your CVS is normally covered by insurance.
 Please consult with your OBGYN regarding insurance coverage.
 Remember, This procedure also has some risk.

-Both of the above options are known as invasive prenatal testing options that can be used to determine paternity in the event an OBGYN identifies possible genetic concern.
+Both of the above options are known as invasive prenatal testing options that can be used to determine paternity in the event an OBGYN identifies a possible genetic concern.
 Remember, most if not all OBGYN ‘s will not perform either of these procedures alone for paternity testing purposes due to the possible risk involved with invasive options.
 It is also important to note, an amniocentesis risk of miscarriages are 1 in 400.
 For CVS, the risk of miscarriage is 1 in 100.
 Please consult with your OBGYN about further risks and statistics.

 The final option is known as a non-invasive prenatal paternity test.
 A non-invasive paternity test is a test that does not require the assistance of a doctor.
 It is a simple blood draw sample collection taken from the mother and buccal swab DNA sample collection from the alleged father.
 This option is the most expensive paternity testing option.
 Prices range anywhere from $1700.00 to $2100.00.
 Please note, A non-invasive prenatal paternity test is not covered by insurance.
 All sample collections will be performed at a DNA sample collection facility.

 It is important to note, This type of paternity test currently cannot be used as evidence in court.
 In the future, this may change but currently, a non-invasive prenatal paternity test is not considered a viable option to submit evidence to a family court judge or, an immigration office.
-As it stands, this test best for the purpose of peace of mind.
+As it stands, this test is best for the purpose of peace of mind.

 Currently, We do not offer this service but, In the coming months, we will offer this service for those in need.

 As we currently understand it.
 Most, If not all hospitals do not perform DNA testing services for the purposes of providing proof of relationship to the general public.
-In most cases, an alleged father or mother will usually research online themselves to find a DNA Paternity Testing facility near there home.
+In most cases, an alleged father or mother will usually research online themselves to find a DNA Paternity Testing facility near their home.
 In the event, that a person inquires about DNA relationship testing services at a hospital.
 Please expect the hospital to refer you to a DNA testing company like IDTO DNA Paternity Testing Center.